langchain-ai/langchain/docs/ecosystem/wolfram_alpha.md

 # Wolfram Alpha Wrapper

 This page covers how to use the Wolfram Alpha API within LangChain.
-It is broken into two parts: installation and setup, and then references to specific Pinecone wrappers.
+It is broken into two parts: installation and setup, and then references to specific Wolfram Alpha wrappers.

 ## Installation and Setup
 - Install requirements with `pip install wolframalpha`